Leftenan Adnan: Historical accuracy

 There are several historical liberties that were taken on the accounts of Adnan for dramatising purposes.
 The first point was Adnan's famously tragic death - in the film version, his death was not shown explicitly on film and discretely panned out to the closing credits, where it was implied that he and the surviving wounded in his company were tied to trees and bayoneted to death, which would be more correct version and in keeping with similar Japanese practice elsewhere.

 This contrasts to the official version as recorded by Japanese Imperial Army, which indicated that he was executed first, then hung upside down from a cherry tree.
 British accounts have confirmed that his corpse was found hung upside down after the surrender and this has been repeated in a number of authoritative texts on the Malayan campaign.
 The actual mode of execution was never officially recorded.

 In the film, General Tomoyuki Yamashita commented on the lieutenant's bravery and valour before Adnan's execution possibly as a lesson for the Japanese troops and said that if there were ten more soldiers like Adnan in the British Colonial Forces in Malaya at that time, he would have needed ten more divisions to conquer Malaya.
 However, the official version records that the execution by the Japanese troops in anger for his stubbornness in holding his position and inflicting large casualties on Japanese troops.

 The Lewis gun that being used regularly by Hairi Othman in this film is actually a mocked up model.
 From standard general-purpose machine gun it attached with prop made circular bullet magazine.
 The actual lewis gun model is the magazine are in slim, thin and disk-shaped.
 Not bulky and big that being used in this film, which is similar to aircraft version of the magazine.

-Criticism

-The film received criticism for using Malay actors to portray Japanese and English soldiers throughout the film.
-Furthermore, the original English dialogue as spoken by the actors was voiced over by Malays speaking in halting and strongly accented English suggesting that there was an awkward attempt to alter the dialogue to give a different slant to the situations depicted and to portray the British in an unfavourable light.

 Release and reception

-Leftenan Adnan was released on 31 August 2000 in conjunction with 43rd anniversary of Malaysia's indepencence and marketed as the "Ultimate Malay Film Epic".
+Leftenan Adnan was released on 31 August 2000 in conjunction with 43rd anniversary of Malaysia's independence and marketed as the "Ultimate Malay Film Epic".

 Meor Shariman and Joe Lee, both writes for The Malay Mail dubbed the film as "the Malaysian version of Saving Private Ryan".